 Each year, March is recognized nationally as Brain Injury Awareness Month.
-According to the United States Brain Injury Alliance, this year 1.7 million Americans will sustain a traumatic brain injury.
+This year alone, 3.5 million Americans will sustain an acquired brain injury.
 Individuals who have sustained a brain injury are often times misdiagnosed, misunderstood, and under-funded.

 • Support our Programs— Your donations to BIAC helps us continue to be a free resource in concussion and other brain injury prevention and recovery.
 BIAC provides brain injury prevention and management education programs to schools and organizations.
 We provide all of our services free of charge.

 Share Your Storyhttps://www.facebook.com/BrainInjuryAllianceCT/.
 To view the Brain Injury: My Story submissions from this year and previous years search #BrainInjuryMyStory on Facebook.